amayuelas/NNKGReasoning/README.md

 **Data**

-To evalute the models, we have used standard evaluation datasets (FB15k, FB15k-237, NELL995) as in th BetaE paper.
+To evalute the models, we have used standard evaluation datasets (FB15k, FB15k-237, NELL995) as in the BetaE paper.
 It can be downloaded [here](https://drive.google.com/drive/folders/1vCPaHL0RqksyVcaE_jFzpWIAe7DdeSzo?usp=sharing).

 **Citations**